 Online content has a more vernacular, accessible style than traditional print scholarship.
 Online appreciates submissions with a more informal tone and/or unique voice.
 Comments should be lightly footnoted; an appropriate range is 5 to 10 footnotes per 800 words of above-the-line text.
 When possible, sources should include a hyperlink.
 Responses should provide support, when necessary, with embedded hyperlinks.
 Responses should have no footnotes unless absolutely necessary.

 Student Articles.
 Social Change does not distinguish between Student Notes and Articles.
 Instead, the scholarship you submit to Social Change must fit the page-to-practice model.
 “Page-to-practice” is a broad term refers to legal scholarship that seeks to eliminate inequalities, correct injustices, or consider the relationship between the law and individuals’ lived experiences.
 This does not mean that each article must advance discrete recommendations for legal practitioners.
 Rather, it is intended to encompass novel theoretical approaches to intractable legal problems, concrete policy suggestions, and advice to litigators and to direct service providers.
 Social Change only considers articles that are at least 6,000 words long.
-It does not publish articles on international law unless they are directly applicable to domestic practice.
 In addition, Social Change publishes only legal scholarship.
 We do not publish research surveys, book reviews, or purely historical articles.

 Online Submissions.
 The Harbinger (i.e. Social Change Online) is dedicated to providing timely, approachable and high quality content related to the law and social issues.
 We strive to bring diverse and critical voices to the fore through swift online publication.
 Our selection criteria are less rigid than those of traditional legal scholarship.
 This allows us to publish a range of content—such as commentary, interviews, and narratives—in addition to academic work that is shorter than would be appropriate for the pages of a traditional law review.
 In choosing what we publish, we value accessible language and clarity in organization, an engaging approach to an important issue, relevance to current events, diversity in author background, and a compelling and original argument about law and social issues.
 Submissions should be between 500 and 6,000 words and whenever possible, authors should include a link to a stable online version of cited materials according to Rule 18.2 of The Bluebook.